 - A blood or urine test to detect the paraprotein.
 Other blood tests are also usually done - for example, to see if your are anaemic, to test for the function of your kidneys and to check your calcium level.

 - X-rays of bones.
 The areas of damaged bones often show up as typical patterns on X-ray pictures.
-MRI, CT or ultrasound scans may be done if X-ray tests do not give enough detailed information.
-(There are separate leaflets that give details of these tests.)
+An MRI scan, CT scan or ultrasound scan may be done if X-ray tests do not give enough detailed information.
 Sometimes more specialised scans (for example, a PET scan) are performed.

 These tests may be repeated from time to time to monitor the progress of the disease and also to monitor the response to treatment.

 Tests which are commonly done to assess the severity of the disease and to monitor the response to treatment include:

 - Blood tests to check on your kidney function.